Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Our Method and a General Analysis Template

 \subsection{Algorithm Template and a First Gap Bound}

 We fix the convention that the update for $\x_k$ occurs before the update for $\y_k$.
 Thus, we require that only information available up to and including time $k-1$ is used in the update.
 In the stochastic setting, this requirement will be formalized in the language of measurability.
 Both the primal and dual updates will resemble those of a proximal gradient-type algorithm, wherein $\x_k$ and $\y_k$ are defined by minimizing or maximizing an approximation of~\eqref{eq:semilinear} with a proximity term (i.e.~a Bregman divergence).
 In the primal update, the proximity term promotes $\x_k$ being close to not only $\x_{k-1}$, but several additional to-be-specified comparison points $\hxb_{k-1, 1}, \ldots, \hxb_{k-1, N}$.
 Similarly, $\y_k$ will be made close to $\y_{k-1}$ along with a single comparison point $\hyb_{k-1}$.
 The use of multiple comparison points is in fact the motivation for the modified three-point inequality (\Cref{lem:3pt}).
-The remaining components to specify are $\g_{k-1} \in \R^d$, a vector which will be used to linearize the objective~\eqref{eq:semilinear} in the primal update, and $\f_{k-1/2} \in \R^n$, an analogous vector used in the dual update.
+The remaining components to specify are $\g_{k-1} \in \R^d$, a vector which will be used to linearize the objective~\eqref{eq:semilinear} in the primal update, and $\bfb_{k-1/2} \in \R^n$, an analogous vector used in the dual update.
 The subscript $k-1/2$ indicates that ``half'' of the information in iteration $k$ (namely, the value of $\x_k$) can be used in the update.
 The components introduced so far generate a template algorithm which can combine them in various ways; the pseudocode for this method is shown in \Cref{algo:drago_v2}, in which the algorithm-specific content is abstracted into three subroutines.

 The hyperparameters are shown explicitly to better accompany the theoretical analysis.
 They are set to specific values over the course of the proofs.
 We motivate the updates~\eqref{eq:prim_update} and~\eqref{eq:dual_update} using a lower bound on $a_k\Lcal(\u, \y_k)$ and an upper bound on $a_k\Lcal(\x_k, \v)$.
 Several terms will appear that either telescope when summed or are used to cancel errors incurred at each iteration.
-For the reader's convenience, we summarize this notation below.

-\begin{mdframed}[userdefinedwidth=0.9\linewidth, align=center, linewidth=0.3mm] \textbf{Notation:} Throughout the analyses for each algorithm, the primal and dual ``distance-to-opt'' terms will be written as
+For the reader's convenience, we summarize this notation below. \begin{mdframed}[userdefinedwidth=\linewidth, align=center, linewidth=0.3mm] \textbf{Notation:} Throughout the analyses for each algorithm, the primal and dual ``distance-to-opt'' terms will be written as

 indicating that they telescope when summed.
 The bounds also produce the negation of the terms

 which appear in the gap function bound and are used for canceling errors that appear when controlling the primal-dual gap.
 Analogous terms appear based on the comparison points instead of the iterates.
 That is, consider for each $I \in [N]$ the additional telescoping terms